avghdev/avghdev.github.io/_posts/development/2018-02-24-pytips-listc.md

 print(rlist)
 ```

-Clearly the second example is much quicker and more concise.
+It may not seem like much, but the second example is much quicker and more concise.
 In a program that uses a lot of for loops to initialize it's lists - especially fairly uncomplicated for loops - this technique can really improve the workflow.
 It may be far from a magical piece of python advice that will sky-rocket you to the pinnacle of mastery, but I believe it definitely helps to have it tucked away in your tool belt.
 I have definitely used this method quite a lot since discovering it.

 I hope to keep up posts like this in the future - just so I can share cool little things I learn about Python as I go along.
 Next up **Ternary Functions**!